Education in Chilmark, 1663- Present

 The new Chilmark School proudly joins the long succession of educational facilities in town and ensures local education for generations to come.

-The Chilmark School offers a multi-age, S.T.E.A.M. and project based environment that fosters a community of lifelong learners.
+The Chilmark School provides an innovative, multi-age, project centered environment that fosters a love of learning and community.

 The philosophy of the Chilmark School is reflected in the day-to day pursuit of learning in a creative, caring environment in which each member of the school community has opportunities to develop their fullest growth potential, both academically and socially.
 It is our ambition that children will love to learn and in the process will gain the kind of self-esteem and independence that will enable them to act throughout their lives as responsible, concerned, caring citizens.